Continuous and other finitely generated canonical cofinal maps on ultrafilters: Basic Tukey reductions inherited under Tukey reducibility

+In this case, we say that $\hat{f}$ \em generates \rm $f$.
 If each monotone cofinal function from an ultrafilter $\mathcal{U}$ to another ultrafilter is represented by a basic map on some cofinal subset of $\mathcal{U}$, then we say that $\mathcal{U}$ {\em has basic Tukey reductions}. \end{defin}